diffusioncon/Launchpad/TRACKS.md

 - Networking Community Improvement Bounty: this is a continuation of our initiative with Protocol Labs’ Libp2p.
 Before ETHBerlin, we sourced feedback from developers building on Cosmos, ETH2.0, Golem and more and identified pain points that Libp2p needed to overcome for a better experience building the core networking stack for technologies such as Cosmos, Polkadot, ETH 2.0, and many others.
 During ETHBerlinZwei, we offered six bounties.

   We are continuing this great work by allocating 1,000 EUR to a Libp2p improvement bounty at Diffusion 2019.
 The more Libp2p continues to improve, the more teams around the blockchain ecosystem are benefitted!
-If you would like to contribute to the bounty, <a href="https://github.com/ethberlinzwei/Bounties/issues/21" target="_blank">the scope is here</a>.
+If you would like to contribute to the bounty, [the scope is here](https://github.com/ethberlinzwei/Bounties/issues/21).

 ## Web 2.5: onboarding the rest of the world to decentralised technology